HuangQiang/BC-Tree/README.md

 ## Reference

-Thank you so much for being patient to read the user manual.
-We will appreciate using the following BibTeX to cite this work when you use SAH in your paper.
+Thank you for being patient in reading the user manual.
+We will appreciate using the following BibTeX to cite this work when you use the source codes in your paper.

 ```tex
 @inproceedings{huang2023lightweight,